6 Types of Editing: Which One you Need to Choose?

 - Chicago Manual

-If your book is a work of fiction, poetry or a textbook, usually there is no need to apply any citation style.
+If your book is a work of fiction, poetry, or academic books, usually there is no need to apply any citation style.

 - unintentional extra spaces